APA - The Engineered Wood Association has introduced the seventh article in its Builder Tips series of publications:

 Plywood and OSB are ideal materials for roof sheathing systems ranging from simple single-family residences to large commercial buildings.
-Follow these simple construction steps for roof sheathing to ensure optimal performance and minimize callbacks.

 Step 1: Always Check for a Level Nailing Surface